couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 **Known Issues in 1.4.0**

-* [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (PersistTo/ReplicateTo) are used, a custom timeout (for example `.get(1, TimeUnit.MINUTES))` is ignored if it is higer than the default `obsTimeout` setting on the `CouchbaseConnectionFactory`.
-The workaround here is to set a higher value through the `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.
+* [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (`PersistTo` or `ReplicateTo`) are used, a custom timeout such as  `.get(1, TimeUnit.MINUTES)` is ignored if it is higher than the default `obsTimeout` setting for the `CouchbaseConnectionFactory` class.
+The workaround is to set a higher value through `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.

 <a id="couchbase-sdk-java-rn_1-4-0b"></a>